Cosmian/mse-cli/documentation/docs/subcommand/context.md

 [...]
 ```

+!!! warning "Warning"

-!!! warning "If you do that, you will lose the configuration and the tar code for all apps.
-That will make you unable to share these information, thus an app user will be unable to verify the trustworthiness of all of your apps"
+    If you do that, you will lose the configuration and the tar code for all apps.
+That will make you unable to share these information, thus an app user will be unable to verify the trustworthiness of all of your apps

 ### Export